ysyk2021/the-power-of-acceptance-embracing-your-flaws-to-improve-your-life/src/chapter-5-2.md

-Chapter: Techniques for Overcoming Shame and Self-Doubt
+Techniques for Overcoming Shame and Self-Doubt
 =======================================================

 Shame and self-doubt are powerful emotions that can hinder our personal growth and well-being.
 In this chapter, we will explore effective techniques for overcoming shame and self-doubt, allowing us to embrace acceptance and lead a more fulfilling life.